Canadian judge orders an end to blockade at border bridge

 Chief Justice Geoffrey Morawetz of the Ontario Superior Court said during a virtual hearing that the order would be effective at 7 p.m. to give protesters time to leave.

-Windsor police immediately warned that demonstrators blocking the streets could be subject to arrest and their vehicles may be seized.
+Windsor police immediately warned that anyone blocking the streets could be subject to arrest and their vehicles may be seized.

-Supporters of the protesters, some of them truckers, argued that an order would disrupt their right to peacefully protest vaccine mandates that hinder their ability to earn a living.

 Since Monday, drivers mostly in pickup trucks have bottled up the bridge connecting Windsor to Detroit.
 Hundreds more truckers have paralyzed downtown Ottawa over the past two weeks.
+And protesters have also blocked two other border crossings, in Alberta and Manitoba.

+Supporters of the protesters, some of them truckers, argued that an order to disband would disrupt their right to peacefully protest vaccine mandates that hinder their ability to earn a living.

-The ruling came in a day of fast-moving developments as federal, provincial and local officials moved simultaneously on different fronts to try to break the so-called Freedom Convoy standoff.
+The ruling came in a day of fast-moving developments as federal, provincial and local officials worked simultaneously on different fronts to try to break the standoff with the so-called Freedom Convoy, whose members have been cheered on by the right in the U.S., including Fox News personalities, Donald Trump and Texas Sen. Ted Cruz.

 “This unlawful activity has to end and it will end,” Trudeau warned just hours earlier.